Hey guys, this is Brett Trapp, and I'm the creator of Blue Babies Pink, a 44-Episode Southern Coming Out Story.

 I'm an INFP.

-I'm very proud of my 5 star rating on Uber.
+I'm very proud of my Uber rider rating.
 I'm an aspiring minimalist.
 And I unashamedly smell the cologne pages in GQ.

 My kryptonite is Pepsi, Auburn football, bad spelling, and white people dancing at weddings.